MassiveNoobie/bulk_resumes/README.md

-# bulk_resumes with simple inputs and outputs so analysts of any level
+# bulk_resumes with simple inputs and outputs, for data analysts
 python scripts to help manage bulk pdf and docx resumes

 -- pre-processing